ectucker1/info-diffusion/README.md

 ## About

-Identifying features relevant to information diffusion in Twitter events
+Modelling Information Diffusion in Trending and Informative Twitter Events: Relevant Features and Model Differences

 ## Getting Started